 If the dog bites the bee stings, you're feeling sad.

-Uh over fake news CNN, I mean, you literally have just outright fear mongering and panic since the dawn of the Trump era.
+Over at fake news, CNN, I mean, you literally have just outright fear-mongering and panic.

 Countless experts, countless, have warned the president's lack of credibility would imperil the country in the event of an emergency.